The Frequency Shift and Q of Disordered Superconducting RF Cavities: Current response of an RF cavity

-The real part of the a.c. conductivity determines the normal metal skin depth, $\delta(\omega)=c/\sqrt{2\pi\omega\sigma_{n1}}$, where $\sigma_{n1}=\Re{\sigma_n}$.
-The penetration of the EM field in the normal state above $T_c$ is independent of temperature.
-However, the penetration depth changes rapidly below the onset of superconductivity, leading to rapid changes in the resonant frequency.
+The imaginary part of the a.c. conductivity determines the normal metal skin depth.
+For $\omega\tau\ll 1$, $\delta(\omega)=c/\sqrt{2\pi\omega\sigma_{\mbox{ D}}}$.
+The penetration of the EM field in the normal state, and thus the frequency shift of the cavity \emph{relative} to the geometric resonant frequency for a perfect conducting cavity, is independent of temperature in the vicinity near $T_c$.
+This shift determines the reference frequency for changes in the resonant frequency below $T_c$.
+The penetration depth changes rapidly as a function of temperature at the onset of superconductivity, leading to rapid changes in the resonant frequency, including anomalies very close to $T_c$.
 The full analysis of both field penetration and the change in the resonant frequency of the cavity is presented in the following sections.